 It is always best to consult a professional before giving your pets any added extras with their food, and so before following the advice below, please be sure to visit your veterinarian for their professional opinion before proceeding, as they will be able to provide your pet with a physical analysis and can therefore advise what is best for their well being.

 Studies with Omega-3 fatty acids have shown that it can help with fighting off inflammation in the joints, so this is something to consider.
 It can be found in certain dog foods, or even as capsules that you can give to your pet alongside their meal.
 There is also the option of glucosamine and chondroitin powders and fish oil, which can be added to their food, this can also help to combat that joint discomfort.
+For a wider selection of choices, check out our salmon oil for dogs and fish oils for dogs guides.

 How Do I Help My Dog When it Comes to Their Painful Joints?

 Well, as we’ve said before, weight is a very important factor when it comes to protecting your pet from joint pain.
 But along with keeping on top of their food intake, there are a few extra things you can do to help them to ease their discomfort.
+Check out our guide on the best dog joint supplements for more info.

 - Doggy massage